techservicesillinois/aws-enterprise-vpc/modules/bootstrap/README.md

 ﻿# Bootstrapping Terraform remote state in S3

-This directory provides a Terraform module to create the two resources needed for remotely storing [Terraform state](https://www.terraform.io/docs/state/) in the [S3 backend](https://www.terraform.io/docs/backends/types/s3.html):
+This directory provides a Terraform module to create the resources needed for remotely storing [Terraform state](https://developer.hashicorp.com/terraform/language/state) in the [S3 backend](https://developer.hashicorp.com/terraform/language/backend/s3):

-  * an S3 bucket with [versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) and [server-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html)
+  * an S3 bucket with [versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) enabled
   * a DynamoDB table with a specific schema for state locking